 For those into nature, Grand Bahama is also home to one of the oldest underwater cave systems in the world, situated at the Lucayan National Park.
 For history buffs, the Victorian buildings and fortresses of Nassau should do the trick.
 For extreme sporters, there's everything from parasailing to jet-skiing and diving through underwater caves at the two popular stops.

 Low season, schmo season!
 Truth is, the tropical maritime temps here rarely budge more than a few notches from 80 degrees, and the sun shines more than 300 days a year.
 The rainy season is May through October, but rain is generally fleeting.
 The hurricane season picks up in August and can last through November.

-For those who dare, dive from 70 feet into the Gulf Stream at the Bimini Wall
+Bimini.
+For those who dare, dive from 70 feet into the Gulf Stream at the Bimini Wall.

-Pack country-club casual clothing, bathing suits and plenty of sunscreen.
-Yes, there's a lot to see for those in need of a culture fix, so pack comfortable shoes.
+Pack for your intended activities.
+If you're heading to the beach, pack casual clothing, bathing suits and plenty of sunscreen.
+If you're in need of a culture fix, pack comfortable shoes for walking around forts and lighthouses.
 Golf junkies, bring your clubs for hitting the links.

 Be safe.
 Crime has been on the rise in the Bahamas, especially on New Providence Island.
 The U.S. Embassy has had reports of robberies and muggings, as well as sexual assaults.
 Be aware of your surroundings, leave valuables onboard and don't travel alone, especially at night or away from populated areas.
 Learn more about staying safe in port.

 Updated October 10, 2019